erlentoi/TTK4145/asd.md

  ### What kinds of problems motivates the need for concurrent execution?
  (Or phrased differently: What problems do concurrency help in solving?)
-  Increased performance
+  Increased performance.
+When problems must be solved within a time period

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
- (Come back to this after you have worked on part 4 of this exercise) When problems must be solved within a time period
+ (Come back to this after you have worked on part 4 of this exercise)

  ### What are the differences between processes, threads, green threads, and coroutines?
  > *Your answer here*